 Seunta no longer accepts barter arrangements, but may offer discounts on the molding cost.
 Due to the heavy investment by us, part of the barter arrangement included exclusivity to Seunta but that is also discontinued.
 Seunta does not ever handle any money for the artist and contact with the customer is limited to shipping.
 Several years ago, we offered barter arrangements to help new artists that came to us requesting the service, but there was always some confusion (most likely due to a language barrier).
 The artist needs to retain all rights to their work.

 Our techniques provide a very clean face for the model as we mold the head without any seam line.
-With our customized mold injection built in to the mother shell, our pouring technique does not require a pour spout therefore there is no sprue to cut off of the model and the model is produced free of that possible blemish.
+With our customized mold injection built in to the mother shell, our pouring technique (for traditional size models) does not require a pour spout therefore there is no sprue to cut off of the model and the model is produced free of that possible blemish.

 We take extra care to provide customers with models that do not have unsightly shadings from leg wires or wire breaking through the surface of the resin.
 While some of this may not make a difference in a model that is going to be painted immediately, many collectors will have their model on a shelf for a very long time before they are painted.
 Our goal is to provide a beautiful model straight from the caster and not necessarily just a blank canvas.